klogging/klogging.io/docs/configuration/built-ins.md

 These built-ins are designed to be used without further configuration.
 Each one uses the specifed renderer and sink and sends events from all loggers at level `INFO` and above.

-If you need to see `DEBUG` or `TRACE` events, or include specified loggers by name, you need to specify configuration explicitly.

 | Name               | Render with     | Send to  |
 |--------------------|-----------------|----------|
 | `CONSOLE_INFO`     | `RENDER_SIMPLE` | `STDOUT` |